 BioShock 4 release date and platforms

 While we're certainly excited for the next BioShock game, we don't actually know when we'll get our hands on it.

-In a tweet officially announcing a new BioShock is in the works in 2019, publisher 2K Games stated that work has begun on the next iteration of the BioShock franchise but that the game "will be in development for the next several years".
+In a tweet (opens in new tab) officially announcing a new BioShock game back in 2019, publisher 2K Games stated that work had begun on the next iteration of the BioShock franchise.
+Here, it confirmed that the game would be in development "for the next several years".